blurk/learn-cicd/NOTES.md

 - Fast builds.
 The faster the better.
 This makes getting bug fixes and new features out to users faster.
 - Portable.
 This is why I love when the majority of a CI/CD pipeline is just bash scripts.
 It's easy to run locally, and it's easy to run on any CI/CD platform.
 - Fully automated.
 The fewer manual steps, the better.
 It's really annoying to manually run database migrations and click buttons.
 It's also error-prone.

+Recommend running DB migration after the Docker image is built, but before the deployment of the image.
+That accomplishes two things:

+1. We won't run the migration if there is a problem building the image.
+2. The migration will be live before the new code is deployed.